Ford's Theatre: Assassination of President Lincoln

-On April 14, 1865—just five days after General Lee's surrender at Appomattox Court House—Lincoln and his wife attended a performance of Our American Cousin at Ford's Theatre.
+On April 14, 1865—five days after General Lee's surrender at Appomattox Court House—Lincoln and his wife attended a performance of Our American Cousin at Ford's Theatre.
 The famous actor John Wilkes Booth, desperate to aid the dying Confederacy, made his way into the presidential box and shot Lincoln.
-Booth then jumped down to the stage, and escaped through a rear door.
-This was witnessed by many, including 5-year-old Samuel J. Seymour who lived to 1956, becoming the last witness to the Lincoln assassination.
+Booth then jumped down to the stage and escaped through a rear door.
+This was witnessed by a theater full of people, possibly including the then 5-year-old Samuel J. Seymour who claimed to be the last living witness to the Lincoln assassination before his death in 1956.

+Following the assassination, the theater was shut down for a criminal investigation which continued until Booth's co-conspirators were executed in July 1865.
+Once it was in his possession again, Ford announced that the theater would reopen on July 10, 1865, with a performance of The Octoroon; or, Life in Louisiana.
+It was advertised that "the Theatre is in the same condition as when last opened to the public", and that Ford planned to give some of the proceeds to a fund for the construction of a monument to Lincoln, as he had done at his other theater in Baltimore.
+However, Ford was met with angry letters and threats.
+On the night of the reopening, Secretary of War Edwin Stanton had the theater seized again to prevent any incidents and dispersed the crowd waiting to enter.